Cardiac Sarcoidosis

 Treatment of cardiac sarcoidosis depends on reaching a confident diagnosis by the specialist.

-The earlier a correct diagnosis is made the better the long term outcomes.
+The earlier a diagnosis is made the better the future outcomes.

-The clinical management is offered by a case-by-case basis in partnership with the patient.
+The clinical management is offered on a case-by-case basis in partnership with the patient.

 If you or your doctor suspect cardiac sarcoidosis, it is advisable to consult a specialist as soon as possible.